Does Your Meat Contain Blood?

 Why you shouldn’t eat an overcooked steak

-While some people love a good rare steak (or even "blue"), others continue to be disgusted, even if they now know it's not really blood.
+While some people love a good rare steak (or even "blue"), others continue to be disgusted, even if they now know it's not blood.

 However, be careful.
 An overcooked steak may not be the best thing you can put in your mouth.
 Overcooked or even carbonized meat increases the level of glycotoxins in it, which also increases the risk of getting Alzheimer's disease, according to studies made by Mount Sinai School of Medicine.